Justy6674/brand-burst-blitz/PRODUCTION_READINESS_GAP_ANALYSIS_TODO.md

    – Use Australian English and local date/time conventions.

 6. **Approval Gate**
-   After each deliverable, stop and ask “Does this meet your standards before merging?”—do not overwrite existing code without explicit green light.
+   After each deliverable, stop and ask "Does this meet your standards before merging?"—do not overwrite existing code without explicit green light.

 7. **Alignment to README & TODOs**
    Always cross-check against the master README, we do everything via a TODO thus this needs building for every development - current file contains some that have been done or partially done, thus create a system you can track current TOD - and past completed TODO's so you are not confused, and the Phased Roadmap.
 Call out any conflict and propose a resolution.